Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry

-Our analysis also reveals notable biases in SFR$_\mathrm{100}$, i.e. the star formation rate averaged over the past 100 Myr, with values overestimated when recent starbursts are present and underestimated when they are absent.
+Our analysis also reveals notable biases in SFR$_\mathrm{100}$; for instance, the star formation rate averaged over the past 100 Myr, with its values overestimated when recent starbursts are present and underestimated when they are absent.
 Figure~\ref{fig:sfh_median} presents the posterior SFHs for two representative galaxies, with stellar masses of $\log M_{\star}/M_\odot=7.32$ (left panels) and $9.67$ (right panels).
-In each panel, the blue, orange and red curves correspond to posterior samples from the \texttt{intr\_Z}, \texttt{att\_Z} and \texttt{full\_Z} fits, respectively, selected to have SFR$_\mathrm{100}$ values near the median of their distributions.
-The constant SFH model (top panels) with \texttt{intr\_Z} (blue lines) predicts the smallest stellar mass formed in the last 10 Myr and the lowest contribution from stars older than 100 Myr, concentrating most of the stellar mass in intermediate-age populations.
+In each panel, the blue, orange and red curves correspond to posterior samples from the \texttt{intS\_Z}, \texttt{attS\_Z} and \texttt{attSNE\_Z} fits, respectively, selected to have SFR$_\mathrm{100}$ values near the median of their distributions.
+The constant SFH model (top panels) with \texttt{intS\_Z} (blue lines) predicts the smallest stellar mass formed in the last 10 Myr and the lowest contribution from stars older than 100 Myr, concentrating most of the stellar mass in intermediate-age populations.
 Consequently, $\mathrm{SFR}_\mathrm{100}$ is the highest among all SFH models.
-The double power-law and flexible SFH models similarly underestimate $\mathrm{SFR}_\mathrm{10}$ while overestimating $\mathrm{SFR}_\mathrm{100}$ in this low-mass galaxy (and generally in the low-mass galaxies in our sample) (left panels).
+The double power-law and flexible SFH models similarly underestimate $\mathrm{SFR}_\mathrm{10}$, while overestimating $\mathrm{SFR}_\mathrm{100}$ in this low-mass galaxy (and generally in the low-mass galaxies in our sample; left panels).
 For the more massive galaxy (right panels), the posteriors contain larger fractions of old stellar populations, occasionally leading to an underestimation of $\mathrm{SFR}_\mathrm{100}$ relative to the true value.
 This effect becomes more pronounced when dust and nebular components are included.